wdbo/webdocbook/INSTALL.md

 As the package uses some internal Apache's features, you will need to:

--   create a new directory in your webserver HTTP accessible part,
+-   create a new directory in your web-server HTTP accessible part,
 -   set up the rights of the apache-user of your system upon directories,
 -   define a new virtual-host in your system using the sample configuration below,
 -   define an `.htaccess` file in your directory root using the sample file below,